CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Consistency-Accuracy Correlation

 \section{Consistency-Accuracy Correlation}

-We show that for both Path Overlap metric and Treatment Match metrics, consistency of a prediction is correlated with accuracy.
+We show that for both Path Overlap metric and Treatment Match metrics, consistency of a prediction is correlated with accuracy (Table~\ref{tab:r_scores_consistency}).
 We do see, however, that there are different levels of correlation, indicating that consistency-based approaches inherently are more accurate for some model families than others.
-We note that DeepSeek-R1 has a low outlier correlation coefficient value.
+We note that DeepSeek-R1 has an outlier correlation coefficient value, being negative for Path Overlap score and extremely low for Treatment Match score's correlation with accuracy.
 This highlights the robustness of the meta-classification pipeline to varying model internal consistencies.
-Even though there is no direct correlation between self-consistency and accuracy for this model, we are still able to classify accuracy with high fidelity in our method.
+Despite the lack of direct correlation between self-consistency and accuracy for this model, we are still able to classify accuracy with high fidelity.